viperleed/viperleed/doc/content/work_segments.rst

    beams and :ref:`a given set of experimental beams<EXPBEAMS>` is minimized.

-Which of these segments should be executed must be specified using the :ref:`RUN<RUN>` parameter, using the segment numbers in the list above or a contraction of their names.
-More information on the allowed contractions are found in the documentation for :ref:`RUN<RUN>`.
+Which of these segments should be executed must be specified using the :ref:`RUN` parameter, using the segment numbers in the list above or a contraction of their names.
+More information on the allowed contractions are found in the documentation for :ref:`RUN`.

-Besides these three main segments, there are also the following minor segments, which are inserted automatically during normal ViPErLEED execution when appropriate (but can also be explicitly selected via :ref:`RUN<RUN>`):
+Besides these three main segments, there are also the following minor segments, which are inserted automatically during normal ViPErLEED execution when appropriate (but can also be explicitly selected via :ref:`RUN`):

 -  :ref:`initialization`: Always runs at the beginning.
 Reads and checks input files, runs symmetry search, generates derived input files if appropriate.